vault27/Foundation/bgp.md

 - iBGP peers typically peer via Loopbacks
     - Allows rerouting around failed paths via IP
     - Required for some application such as MPLS L3VPN
+    - Loopback interfaces are advertised into the IGP
+    - Interface update source should be configured for each neighbor as Loopback
+    - No need to recompute best path if one of the links fails
+    - Automatic load balancing if there are multiple equal-cost paths through IGP
 - Loop prevention via route filtering: IBGP learned routes cannot be advertised on to another iBGP neighbor, as a result it requires:
     - Fully meshed iBGP peerings
     - Route reflectors